GVThorne/GoldLinkAPI/docs/source/code_samples.rst

 .. note::

-    A Javascript example that interacts with the Gold-Link API can be found here: `Javascript Example <https://github.com/GVThorne/GoldLinkAPI/tree/master/javascript_example>`_
+    A Javascript example that interacts with the Gold-Link API can be found here: |javascript_example|.

 ***
 PHP